HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 **Space Broker API**

-So far three kind of methods have been examined: query, modify and maintain.
+So far, three kinds of methods have been examined: query, modify and maintain.
 All the methods have been tested for both Specific Location and User Location.

 In our source code for the Space Broker application, the application developer can use any of the following methods (from Android_Application/app/src/main/java/com/example/illuminationmodify/spaceBrokerProxy.java) to make a request to the Space Broker system (built on raspberry-pi):